intel/trustauthority-client-for-go/go-sgx/README.md

 ## License

-This library is distributed under the BSD-style license found in the [LICENSE](../LICENSE) file.
+This source is distributed under the BSD-style license found in the [LICENSE](../LICENSE) file.